rodneyshupe/Cookbook/Recipes/SoupsAndStews/VeganChickpeaNoodleSoup.rst

    until softened, 5 to 7 minutes.
 Stir in nutritional yeast, thyme, and bay leaves and cook until fragrant, about 30 seconds.
 2. Stir in broth and chickpeas and bring to boil.
-Reduce heat to medium-low and simmer, partially covered, until flavors meld, about 10 minutes.
+Reduce heat to medium-low and simmer, partially covered, until flavours meld, about 10 minutes.
 3. Stir in pasta, increase heat to medium-high, and boil until just tender, about 10 minutes.
 Off heat, discard bay leaves and stir in parsley.
    Season with salt and pepper to taste, and serve.